Frequently Asked Questions

 Q: Can I walk the races

-A: Unfortunately some running would be needed to finish both races.
-We didn’t feel it would be fair to the marshals to keep them out for say as long as it would take a slow walker to cover 10 miles.
+A: Unfortunately some running would be needed to finish our races.
+Though we do have generous cut off times we didn’t feel it would be fair to the marshals to keep them out for say as long as it would take a slow walker to cover the distance.

 Q: Do your races have time limits